LFKoning/best-practices/design_priciples.md

         return self._data
 ```

 The loading now happens in the constructor.
 Therefore, if an error occurs the user will get an error straight away!
+This will make it easier for the user to debug their code.